 What are Mesenchymal Stem Cells?

-By definition, mesenchymal stem cells are multi-potent cells that are able to differentiate and mature into different types of cells.
-Mesenchymal cells are characterized by having long and thin bodies and very prominent nucleus.
+By definition, mesenchymal stem cells are multipotent cells that can differentiate and mature into different types of cells.
+Mesenchymal cells are characterized by having long and thin bodies and a very prominent nucleus.

 In terms of size, they are relatively smaller than fibrocytes and are quite difficult to observe in histological sections.
 And overall morphologically speaking, they appear to have no difference from fibroblasts.